Bijman/srb2bld/README.md

                - drive.google.com,
                - dropbox.com,
                - full path to downloaded archived file in formats supported by p7zip (https://www.7-zip.org) or full path to directory with build's assets, for example $HOME/Downloads/SRB2.zip for Linux and macOS or C:\Downloads\SRB2.zip for Windows.)

+          - SRB2BLDEXTRAASSETPATH - path to extra assets from local or remote path, in case build requires it.
+The same supported links/paths applies as SRB2BLDASSETPATH.

           EXAMPLES:
                1. export SRB2BLDGITPATH="https://github.com/STJr/SRB2"